openyurtio/openyurt.io/docs/core-concepts/architecture.md

 - **YurtAppManager:**
   - YurtAppManager is application controller for managing cross region workloads.
 It consists of the management of Nodepools(node groups), YurtAppSet(previous named UnitedDeployment)(nodepool level workloads), YurtAppDaemon(nodepool level daemonset), and YurtIngress(nodepool level ingress).
   - Deployment pattern: Deployment in cloud nodes.

-- **YurtTunnel(Server/Agent):**
-  - YurtTunnel constructs a secure and reliable edge-tunnel reverse tunnel, for forwarding cloud to edge operation traffic.
-  - Deployment pattern: Deployment for YurtTunnel Server in cloud nodes, DaemonSet for YurtTunnel Agent in edge nodes.

 - **YurtDeviceController/YurtEdgeXManager:**
   - YurtDeviceController and YurtEdgeXManager manage edge devices in cloud native way, they combine EdgeX Foundry and OpenYurt seamlessly, providing IOT solutions in an easy, efficient way.